 The level 1 limit applies in situations that have been pre-determined by the surveillance panel to have a potential impact on test results.
 These situations may include the introduction of new critical parts, fuel batches, reference oil reblends, or other test components.
 When these conditions have been met and a level 1 alarm is triggered, immediately conduct one additional reference test in the stand that triggered the alarm.

-The level 1 limit also applies to a stand in an existing test lab that has not run an acceptable reference in the past two years.
+The level 1 limit also applies to a stand in an existing test stand that has not run an acceptable reference in the past two years.
 The stand can calibrate with one test if the level 1 limits are not exceeded.
 Otherwise, immediately conduct another reference test in the stand.

 b.
 Reference entity EWMA of Standardized Test Result (Zi) for all parameters